Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 !!!info Resources
     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)

+!!!note
+    Ensure to consistently update your Amplitude GTM template to the latest version for an enhanced feature set, crucial bug fixes, and a significantly improved user experience.

 ## Workflow

 ### Container Setup

 If you start from zero, you need to setup your conatiner first.
-This Amplitude Analytics Browser SDK tag template can be found in **Web** target platform which for the uses on descktop and mobile web pages.
+This Amplitude Analytics Browser SDK tag template can be found in **Web** target platform which for the uses on desktop and mobile web pages.

 ![Web Container Setup](../../assets/images/gtm/gtm-web-container-setup.png)